-The huge variety of findings available can be daunting to the beginner beader, but for all your basic projects the BD Findings Kit is perfect, as it contains all the essentials inside a neatly organised storage box, that you can later re-use to store your beads!
+The huge variety of findings available can be daunting to the beginner beader, but for all your basic projects our BD Findings Kits are perfect, as they contain selected essentials.

-Below is a guide to explain the 10 different findings inside the BD Findings Kit available plated in silver, gold and rose gold.
+Below is a guide to explain the 10 different findings which can be found inside our BD Findings Kits which are available plated in silver, gold and rose gold.

 As their name suggests, headpins look like a pin with a flat head!
 They are one of your basic components used to connect your beads and pendants to other components by threading beads onto the headpin.
 The tip of the pin can then join onto your project with a simple loop.
 The flat end means that the bead will sit flush to the end so you can stack on your beads with no metal on show.

 Eyepins perform a similar function as headpins (connecting beads to other jewellery components) but have a loop.
-This is helpful if you want to create a dangly pair of earrings or a necklace with more flexibility, like the Andromeda Necklace I recently shared with you.
+This is helpful if you want to create a dangly pair of earrings or a necklace with more flexibility.
 Once you have mastered the looping technique yourself you can even make your own eyepins using wire.

 3. Ear Wire